Better Call Saul season 6: Critical response

-The sixth season of Better Call Saul has received universal acclaim.
-On Rotten Tomatoes, the season has an approval rating of 99% based on 179 reviews, with an average rating of 9.4/10.
+The sixth season of Better Call Saul was widely praised.
+On Rotten Tomatoes, the season has an approval rating of 99% based on 182 reviews, with an average rating of 9.4/10.
 The website's critical consensus reads, "Better Call Saul remains as masterfully in control as Jimmy McGill keeps insisting he is in this final season, where years of simmering storytelling come to a scintillating boil."
 On Metacritic, the season has a score of 94 out of 100 based on 20 critics, indicating "universal acclaim".